Helen A. Manville

 Helen A. Manville (née, Wood; pen name Nellie A. Mann; August 3, 1839 – 1912) was an American poet and litterateur of the long nineteenth century.
 Under the pen name of "Nellie A. Mann", she contributed largely for leading periodicals east and west, and obtained a national reputation as a writer of acceptable verse.
 At the height of her fame, she decided to stop using the pen name and assume her own.
 She succeeded in making both names familiar, virtually winning laurels for two cognomens, when ill-health required a pause in her literary work.
 A collection of her poems was published in 1875, under the title of Heart Echoes, which contained a small proportion of her many verses.

-Early years
+Early life and education

 Helen Adelia Wood was born in New Berlin, New York, August 3, 1839.
 Her father was Col. Artemus Wood.
 She inherited literary talent from her mother, several members of whose family won local celebrity, and who were connected with the Carys, from whom Alice and Phebe were descended, and also the house of Douglas, whose distinguished representative was Stephen.

 Accompanying her father as Helen Wood, she removed to the West at an early day, and there she obtained her education.